soi-20/brains/_posts/2018-06-08-cool-startup.md

 Minimize complexity.
 The simpler the product, the more likely you are to actually ship it, and the more likely you are to fix problems quickly.

-Don't take advice from someone who's never played the part.

 You should study history so that you don't repeat it.

-Startup graveyards are full of visionaries without expertise or the proper skills to execute.
+Visionaries are people who can see in the dark.
+But startup graveyards are full of visionaries without expertise or the proper skills to execute.

 Managing resources to get the highest ROI on your work.